open/close all folders

 - Covered with Scars

 - Cyborg: He was brought back to life and given several cybernetic enhancements.
 Namely, a perpetual power generator.
 Technically, one could argue that he's a cyborg zombie of sorts.
-In Yoshimitsu's Tag 2 ending, he explodes after being cut in half.
+In Yoshimitsu's 5 and Tag 2 endings, he explodes after being cut in half.

 - Death Glare: One of his default expressions, his other default expression being a...

-- Expy: Of Roy Batty from Blade Runner.
+- Expy: Both visually and in nature, to Roy Batty from Blade Runner.
 He's even referred to as a Replicant in his Tekken 3 profile.
 Considering another trait he shares with Replicants, Lack of Empathy, this might border on Fridge Brilliance.

 - Fingerless Gloves